2023 Florida Statutes< Back to Statute Search

 2. The nature of any physical evidence seized and the contents of any statements obtained from the defendant or any witness;

 3. The defendant’s family ties, residence, employment, financial condition, and mental condition; and

 4. The defendant’s past conduct and present conduct, including any record of convictions, previous flight to avoid prosecution, or failure to appear at court proceedings.

-(e) When a person charged with a crime for which pretrial detention could be ordered is arrested, the arresting agency may detain such defendant, prior to the filing by the state attorney of a motion seeking pretrial detention, for a period not to exceed 24 hours.
+(f) When a person charged with a crime for which pretrial detention could be ordered is arrested, the arresting agency may detain such defendant, prior to his or her first appearance hearing or prior to the filing by the state attorney of a motion seeking pretrial detention, for a period not to exceed 24 hours.

-(h) The defendant is entitled to be represented by counsel, to present witnesses and evidence, and to cross-examine witnesses.
-The court may admit relevant evidence without complying with the rules of evidence, but evidence secured in violation of the United States Constitution or the Constitution of the State of Florida shall not be admissible.
+(i) The defendant is entitled to be represented by counsel, to present witnesses and evidence, and to cross-examine witnesses.
+The rules concerning admissibility of evidence in criminal trials do not apply to the presentation and consideration of evidence at the detention hearing, but evidence secured in violation of the United States Constitution or the Constitution of the State of Florida shall not be admissible.
 No testimony by the defendant shall be admissible to prove guilt at any other judicial proceeding, but such testimony may be admitted in an action for perjury, based upon the defendant’s statements made at the pretrial detention hearing, or for impeachment.

 (j) A party may motion for a pretrial detention order to be reconsidered at any time before a defendant’s trial if the judge finds that information exists that was not known to the party moving for reconsideration at the time of the pretrial detention hearing and that such information has a material bearing on determining whether there are conditions of release or bail that will reasonably assure the appearance of the defendant as required and the safety of any other person and the community from harm.